How to start in HTML and web design

 - Domain Registration - Verify that the company allows your company to have a domain such as www.computerhope.com and see if they can set it up for you, and if so, how much will it cost.

-- E-Mail forwarding - See if the company offers e-mail forwarding where you will be able to forward e-mail from firstname.lastname@example.org to another e-mail address such as your personal e-mail address.
+- E-Mail forwarding - See if the company offers e-mail forwarding to forward e-mail from email@example.com to another e-mail address such as your personal e-mail address.

 - Support - Verify the hours of operation for phone support and check to see if the number is a toll-free number.